 Nuclear phase-out – opting out and back in again

-After the Social Democrats (SPD) and the Green Party won the elections in 1998, the government of Gerhard Schroeder (SPD) reached what became known as the “nuclear consensus” with the big utilities.
+After the Social Democrats (SPD) and the Green Party won the elections in 1998, the government of Gerhard Schroeder (SPD) reached what became known as the “nuclear consensus” with the big utilities (in 2000).
 They agreed to limit the lifespan of nuclear power stations to 32 years.
 The plan allocated each plant an amount of electricity that it could produce before it had to be shut down.
 Because nuclear power generation can vary, the plan did not set an exact date for the complete phase-out.
 But in theory, the last one would have had to close in 2022.
 New nuclear power plants were banned altogether.
 The agreement became law in 2002 (Atomgesetz).
 Two plants (Stade and Obrigheim) were taken offline in 2003 and 2005.
 The opposition Christian Democratic Union (CDU) and its chairwoman, Angela Merkel, objected to the agreement, calling it a “destruction of national property” that would be revoked if the CDU came to power.

 When the CDU/CSU won the elections in 2009 and formed a coalition with the Free Democrats (FDP), they extended the operating time by eight years for seven nuclear plants and 14 years for the remaining ten.
 This became known as the “phase-out of the (nuclear) phase-out” (Ausstieg aus dem Ausstieg).
-However, in the wake of the nuclear catastrophe in Fukushima, Japan, the Merkel government decided in June 2011 to shut down eight nuclear plants and limit the operation of the remaining nine to 2022.
-Over 80 per cent of parliamentarians voted for the bill in the Bundestag (federal parliament).
-Die Linke (Left Party) only objected because it wanted a faster exit and the measure’s inclusion in the constitution.
+Some 40,000 people went to the streets in Berlin, to protest against this decision in autumn 2010.

 Nuclear power in the global context